Surgical Site Infections

 In the past 12 months:

-- Spine (Spinal Fusion) surgeries rate is 1.0 infections per 100 cases; the internal benchmark is 0.
-In six years, our team only had three surgical site infections.
+- Spine (Spinal Fusion) surgeries rate is 1.2 infection per 100 cases; the internal benchmark is zero.
+In eight years, our team has only had six surgical site infections.

 What we are doing to reduce surgical site infection rates